guillesanbri/guillesanbri.github.io/about.md

 ### Me

 I'm Guillermo.
 I studied Industrial Electronics and Automation Engineering and then diverted into a Master's in Computer Science, focusing on Computer Vision and Deep Learning.
-Now, I work as a Research ML Engineer at [Unify](https://unify.ai/) building infra for LLMs.
+Previously I've worked as a Research ML Engineer at [Unify](https://unify.ai/) building [ML frameworks](https://neurips.cc/virtual/2023/80704) and infra for LLMs.
+Now I'm working on personal projects for a bit.

 ### Contact